1

 // These are optimized functions for when the radix is known at compile-time,

-// runtime algorithm is preferable.
+// using a runtime algorithm is preferable.

 /// Unchecked, highly optimized algorithm to convert a char to a digit.